Are you looking for just the right red flowering tree for your landscape for a pop of color?

 You can grow the pomegranate tree as a container plant if you live in a location that has cold winters.
 They make great hedges if you live in USDA Hardiness Zones 9 or 10.

-Pomegranates are OK outdoors in USDA Hardiness Zones 8 through 10 and can be grown in containers anywhere summer nights stay above 50 degrees F.
+Pomegranates are okay for outdoor growth in USDA Hardiness Zones 8 through 10 and can be grown in containers anywhere that summer nights stay above 50 degrees F.

 Choose your cultivar carefully.
 Pomegranates can also have orange, yellow, or white trumpet-shaped flowers.
 If you want red flowers with hints of orange, choose “Flore Pleno” or “Wonderful.”